 - Last, the person may know the new behavior and want to use it, but fail to in actual practice.
 Change takes time.
 Time to unlearn and time to connect new associations to the new behavior to initiate it.
 Self recognition of failure during or after a failed attempt may be the first sign of success when a person knows and recognizes it will better meet their personal needs.

 Remember the goal is self-discipline, not monitored discipline.

 Implementing a change

-Identify a socially acceptable behavior you believe the student will see value to learn for the purpose of replacing an inappropriate behavior.
+Identify a socially acceptable behavior you believe the student will see has value to learn for the purpose of replacing an inappropriate behavior.
 See also: Change processes and conversations to assist behavior change.

 - Identify the behavior by describing it and modeling it.

-- Describe how it will be self-fulfilling and productive for students to learn and use.
+- Describe how it will be self-fulfilling and productive for the student to learn and use.